charleskoffler/clprolf/README.md

 Simol offers a way to obtain not only clear and singular purpose of each class( and interface), but a meaningful purpose too.
 Having a meaningful purpose help communication with others, and memorization, and ease the class or interface creation.
 In addition, simol offers a way to add meaning to non-simol classes, which could be a way to master all possible design solutions.
 So with simu_real_world_obj and simu_comp_worker, we ensures that all classes can be categorized in this kind of objects, while permitting everyone to keep his own interpretation.
 Having this precision made on a class, is a testament that we have meaning about it.
 So that looks like what we wanted to demonstrate.
 We could not say that simol is useless, because it would be equivalent to say that adding meaning is useless.

 From this demonstration, I utilized an advanced AI-based tool to refine it.
-This collaboration with AI technology has been instrumental in articulating the theoretical underpinnings of Simol:

 BEGINNING OF AI-based tool refinement:
 "Mathematical-like Proof of Simol's Interest